CristinaNRR/SOFAR/README.md

 The objective of this work is to simulate in Gazebo a three rooms apartment and use the Turtlebot robot to navigate it, relying on a priori knowledge of the map of the environment.
 The project originally involved the use of the robot [MiRo-E](https://www.miro-e.com/robot), developed by [Consequential Robotics](http://consequentialrobotics.com/).
-Due to the COVID-19 health emergency, we had to work on a simulated model of the MiRo-E robot.
-Since, MiRo does not have cameras based on laser-scanner on it, but it only uses stereo-vision, we decided, together with our supervisors, to use a simulated model of the TurtleBot3 robot.
-This way we were able to build a map of the environment and navigate within it.
+In agreement with our tutors, due to the COVID-19 health emergency, we decided to work on a simulated model of TurtleBot3 robot.
+The MiRo robot is not equipped with based laser-scanner cameras, but it only uses stereo-vision.
+This way we were able to build in advance a map of the environment and use it to navigate the simulated apartment.

 ### Built With